-A writer often can benefit from a change of scene.
+A writer’s plot often can benefit from a change of scene.

 Since exercise is so beneficial for everything else, why not in writing a novel’s scene?

-As I drove home from the gym yesterday, I mujlled a tricky scene I needed to write.
+As I drove home from the gym yesterday, I mulled over a tricky scene I needed to write.
 I couldn’t figure out how to pull it off.

 The more I thought about it, the more discouraged I became.

-As things stood, I’d need to write far more about the Spanish influenza than I wanted because I needed to finish off the loose ends for the entire book–we were at the penultimate chapter, now.
+As things stood, I’d need to write far more about the Spanish influenza than I wanted.
+I needed to finish off the loose ends for the entire book–we were at the penultimate chapter, now.

 Eureka!
 A new idea for a scene

-I’ve noticed this before, the advantage of taking a brain for a walk–exercising the rest of the body and getting the blood moving while the brain sorted everything else.
+I’ve noticed the advantage of taking a brain for a walk.
+By exercising the rest of the body and getting the blood moving, my brain sorted out the plot.

-One spot in particular near our house was often a place where elements of the story came together and I could “see” the entire scene.
+One spot was often a place where story elements came together, and I could “see” the entire scene.

-Since I walked in a deserted neighborhood, I could work out–by speaking aloud–almost all the dialogue.
+Since I walked in a deserted neighborhood, I worked out–by speaking aloud–almost all the dialogue.

 By the time I got home, all I had to do was type it into the computer.
 Voila!
 Another scene done.